Royal-Reddy-Yaparla/prometheus-grafana/configuration.md

         - access HTTP://<IP>:3000
             - username: admin password: admin
             - select connection → data source → Prometheus → URL (Prometheus itself )
-            - here we can run promethues query in grafana
+            - here we can run prometheus query in grafana
             - select prometheus in connection in grafana
     - **dynamic scrapping**
         - in cloud and dynamic environments IP addresses are temporary